MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 The Viva Goals flexible shared OKR models ensure that you don't have to create duplicate and redundant OKRs for every team or individual when they're going to be commonly owned, worded, and measured.

-### What different types of Shared OKRs are possible in Viva Goals?
+### What different types of shared OKRs are possible in Viva Goals?

 |Shared OKRs |Description  |
 |---------|---------|